TieWay59/TieWay59/README.md

 ### Hi, I'm Tie. 👋

 - A transsexual single father of two.
 - A former stripper with four years experience.
-(I've had it enough)
+(I've had enough)
 - A former special worker failed in feeding broken family.
 - A former adopted children of two alive & kind people.
 - A former lover of one honest man who never come back.